-There are two separate mechanisms for undergraduate computer science students to apply credits from their BS degree towards an MS degree in computer science at MSU.
-There is the Linked BS/MS program, and there is a dual enrollment option.
+There are two separate mechanisms for undergraduate computer science students and computer engineering students to apply credits from their BS degree towards an MS degree in computer science at MSU: the Linked BS/MS program and dual enrollment.
+In reality, they are essentially the same program with very minor difference.
+In particular, all Linked BS/MS students automatically also use the dual enrollment mechanism.
 The dual enrollment option can be used by any student with any GPA whereas the Linked BS/MS program requires a student to complete their BS program with a 3.5 GPA.
-It is possible to do both the Linked BS/MS program and dual enrollment, but you will essentially be doing the dual enrollment program if you choose this option.
-There are some subtle differences between the two programs which are described well here.
+Moving forwards, we will not make a distinction between these two mechanisms and will just use the dual enrollment mechanism.

-Common element: For both programs, students must be admitted to the MS program before they take any credits that will be used towards their MS programs.
-That is, if you plan to use a 4xx course in Fall 2018 that will count towards your MS degree, you must be admitted to the MS program before Fall 2018 begins.
+Key element: students must be admitted to the MS program before they take any credits that will be used towards their MS programs.
+That is, if you plan to use a 4xx course in Fall 2018 that will count towards your MS degree, you must request dual enrollment and be admitted to the MS program before Fall 2018 begins.

-- For the dual enrollment program, your tuition will change to graduate level tuition once you reach 120 credits.
-You will also be eligible for graduate assistantships and fellowships.
+Tuition: Technically, your tuition will change to graduate level tuition once you have completed 120 credits.
+In practice, this may not happen right at the moment when you have completed 120 credits, but it might.
+On the positive side, you will also be eligible for graduate assistantships and fellowships once you have completed 120 credits.
 This may also affect your financial aid package.

-- Requirements: Admission to the program requires a minimum grade-point average of 3.5.
-Exceptions can be made if there is a strong faculty advocate who will vouch for your admission to this program despite having a lower GPA.
+- Requirements: There no longer is an explicit GPA requirement, but you should have a GPA of at least 3.5 to have a good chance of being admitted.
+Exceptions can be made if there is a strong faculty advocate who supports your request for dual enrollment despite having a lower GPA.

 - Application Procedure: